Sung-Huan/ANNOgesic/docs/source/index.rst

-ANNOgesic - The pipeline for bacterial/archaeal RNA-Seq based genome annotations
+ANNOgesic - A tool for bacterial/archaeal RNA-Seq based genome annotations
 ********************************************************************************

 Table of content